Table of Contents[Hide][Show]

-Although we live in New Jersey, my husband is from Massachusetts, so the trip north up the east coast is a familiar one for us.
+Although we live in New Jersey, my husband is from Massachusetts, so the trip north up the East Coast is a familiar one for us.
 Along the way, we have been able to take breaks and explore many of the wonderful hidden gems of Connecticut, like Greenwich and Norwalk.
-Being a family on a budget, we try to keep spending to a minimum, especially when we’re still on route to our destination.
+Being a family on a budget, we try to keep spending to a minimum, especially when weโ€™re still en route to our destination.
+Thatโ€™s why we love Stamford, Ct.
+Although itโ€™s a big city (the third largest in the state, behind New Haven and Bridgeport) it has the welcoming feel of a small town.
+And there are so many free things to do in Stamford!

 1. The Connecticut Welcome Center

-It may sound crazy, but I’m going to suggest that one of the best things to do for free in Stamford isn’t even in Stamford.
+It may sound crazy, but Iโ€™m going to suggest that one of the best things to do for free in Stamford isnโ€™t even in Stamford.
 Actually, you should start your day at the Connecticut Welcome Center, which is five miles away in Darien, CT.
-It’s a basic but very clean rest stop, highly recommended if you need to freshen up or change a diaper.
+Itโ€™s a basic but very clean rest stop, highly recommended if you need to freshen up or change a diaper.
 Make sure to grab a map and any Stamford information you may need here (free, of course) so you can make informed decisions about your agenda and learn of any special events happening while you visit.

 2. Mill River Park

-For a place to relax, run around and blow off steam, you can’t find a more welcoming green space than Mill River Park in Greater Stamford.
+For a place to relax, run around and blow off steam, you canโ€™t find a more welcoming green space than Mill River Park in Greater Stamford.
 The playground was built completely by community volunteers and is currently being renovated to add a splash pad and picnic area.
 Relax by the Steven and Alexandra Cohen Fountain featuring dancing streams of illuminated water.
-In winter, the fountain is magically converted into an ice skating center (there’s a charge to skate, but bring a thermos of hot chocolate and you can watch the skaters free of charge!).
+In winter, the fountain is magically converted into an ice skating center (thereโ€™s a charge to skate, but bring a thermos of hot chocolate and you can watch the skaters free of charge!).

 SheBuysTravel Tip: Splurge for a ride on the carousel (currently $2 a ride).
-Here you’ll find the expected painted ponies, as well as some unusual choices.
+Here youโ€™ll find the expected painted ponies, as well as some unusual choices.
 Anyone want to ride a frog or a mallard?

 3. Mianus River Park

-Right on the Greenwich – Stamford border, the Mianus River Park is a 391-acre nature reserve.
-The area is actually made up of three distinct parks – Mianus River and Natural Park, Mianus River Park and Mianus River State Park (also known as Treetops).
-I’ll be honest – though each has its own entrance, I’m never sure where one ends and the next begins.
-It’s all lush, woodsy and full of wildlife – the perfect place to stretch your legs and breath in the Connecticut air.
+Right on the Greenwichโ€“Stamford border, the Mianus River Park is a 391-acre nature reserve.
+The area is actually made up of three distinct parks โ€“ Mianus River and Natural Park, Mianus River Park and Mianus River State Park (also known as Treetops).
+Iโ€™ll be honest โ€“ though each has its own entrance, Iโ€™m never sure where one ends and the next begins.
+Itโ€™s all lush, woodsy and full of wildlife โ€“ the perfect place to stretch your legs and breathe in the Connecticut air.

-SheBuysTravel Tip –trout fishing is permitted in the Mianus River.
-From September until April, it’s catch and release.
-The rest of the year, there’s a daily limit of two trout.
+SheBuysTravel Tip: Trout fishing is permitted in the Mianus River.
+From September until April, itโ€™s catch and release.
+The rest of the year, thereโ€™s a daily limit of two trout.

 4. Bartlett Arboretum and Gardens

-The beauty of a New England day is on full display at Bartlett Arboretum and Gardens, a gorgeous 93 acres of hiking trails, lush gardens and pristine wetlands.
-You can’t find a more beautiful site to burn some energy (or some calories) while the kids catch frogs or follow butterflies through pink and purple blossoms.
-Extra bonus – the grounds are dog-friendly, so the entire family can enjoy exploring together.
-Open dawn to dusk every day.
-203-322-6971
+The beauty of a New England day is on full display at Bartlett Arboretum and Gardens, 93 acres of gorgeous hiking trails, lush gardens and pristine wetlands.
+You canโ€™t find a more beautiful site to burn some energy (or some calories) while the kids catch frogs or follow butterflies through pink and purple blossoms.
+Plus, the grounds are dog-friendly, so the entire family can enjoy exploring together.

 SheBuysTravel Tip: Many of the special events at Bartlett Arboretum are free, though some require a small donation.
 My family favorites include the Vegetable Garden tours, natural history talks and the Yappy Hours, a canine happy hour.
-Check the event calendar on site for this year’s offerings.
+Check the event calendar for this yearโ€™s offerings.

 5. Fort Stamford

 When you have kids, so much goes in one ear and out the other.
 But with my boys, if I talk about American history, they soak it up like a sponge.
-That’s why they were keen on visiting Fort Stamford, the remains of a small fort built in 1781 during the Revolutionary War.
+Thatโ€™s why they were keen on visiting Fort Stamford, the remains of a small fort built in 1781 during the Revolutionary War.
 After General George Washington and his troops moved south from New York, General David Waterbury’s brigade built this fort to protect residents against raids by the British.

 Today, earthen mounds, stone markers, and a Revolutionary-era tree mark the spots where soldiers fought to create our country.
 The fort is surrounded by the daffodils, peonies, and hydrangea of Goodbody Garden.

-SheBuysTravel Tip: Fort Stamford isn’t the choice for those who are looking to run around and burn off energy.
+SheBuysTravel Tip: Fort Stamford isnโ€™t the choice for those who are looking to run around and burn off energy.
 Instead, these grounds are a place of peaceful reflection, where you can stroll, enjoy the fragrant flowers, and pay homage to those who gave their lives in the American Revolution.

-READ MORE: Four Springtime Activities to Do with Kids in Connecticut
+Read More: Four Springtime Activities to Do with Kids in Connecticut

 6. UCONN Stamford Art Gallery

-College campus are great places to explore when you’re looking for free things to do.
+College campuses are great places to explore when youโ€™re looking for free things to do.
 In downtown Stamford, check out the campus of the University of Connecticut for its large, inviting Art Gallery.
 Here, established and emerging artists can display their creations.
 The exhibits are always changing, so that means the gallery is different every time you visit!
 The gallery is open Monday through Friday from 9 a.m. to 5 p.m., and Saturdays from 9 a.m. to 1 p.m.
-203-251-8400

 SheBuysTravel Tip: The gallery is closed on Saturdays during the summer months.